d-saikrishna/IoT/README.md

 ### June 3, 2024

 I built a Morse Code transmitter with an active buzzer and a PNP transistor.
 This [resource](https://docs.sunfounder.com/projects/superkit-v3-pi/en/latest/Lesson_6_buzzer.html) was helpful for code.
-Tutorials were generally suggesting the buzzer be connected to the 5V pin and the base of the transistor be connected to a GPIO pin of 3.3V.
-But I faced a problem with this - even when the GPIO OUT (to transistor) is HIGH, the transistor is still forward biased and there is a feeble beep.
-So I connected the buzzer to 3.3V pin.
-Now, when the GPIO OUT is HIGH, the transistor goes to reverse bias - no beep.
+Tutorials were generally suggesting the Emitter be connected to the 5V pin and the base of the transistor be connected to a GPIO pin of 3.3V.
+But I faced a problem with this - even when the GPIO OUT (to transistor base) is HIGH, the Emisttor-Base junction is still forward biased.
+Because the voltage difference is 1.7V>0.7V and thus there is a feeble beep.
+So I connected the Emitter to 3.3V pin.
+Now, when the GPIO OUT is HIGH, there is no sufficient voltage (0<0.7V) to overcome the barrier - no beep.

 The code for it is in `Projects/morsetransmit.py`

  <video controls src="assets/morsebeep.mp4" title="Title"></video>

+ I made a mistake.
+I connected Emitter to Ground in the video above.
+This is not the correct use of a PNP transistor.
+It is an inverted use.

+Built one morse receiver.
+It takes in input text, converts it into morse code and then beeps it.

+The code for it is in `Projects/morse_receive.py`

+### September 2, 2024

+Working with LCD1602 display.
+This [video](https://www.youtube.com/watch?v=DHbLBTRpTWM) has helped me in getting started